AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART4.md

 **Issues:**
 1. **NO VALIDATION:** Doesn't verify vector dimensions match (both must be 1998)
 2. **SCALAR FUNCTION** - can't be inlined by query optimizer
-   - Should be inline table-valued function or computed column
+   - MUST be inline table-valued function or computed column

 **Dependencies:**
 - **DEPENDS ON:**